VasiKumar/Traffic-management-AI/PROJECT_DOCUMENTATION.md

 You can explain your system in one minute:

-"Our system takes road videos and runs YOLO to detect vehicles by class.
-We convert detections into traffic features like total vehicles, heavy vehicle ratio, and weighted density.
-From this we compute a congestion score and allocate adaptive green times for each road in a signal cycle.
-For ML validation, we train Random Forest or KNN to classify traffic level into Low, Medium, and High, and show confusion matrix and accuracy.
-The app also displays processed videos with bounding boxes so users can visually verify detections."
+"Our system takes road videos and uses YOLO to detect vehicles by class.
+We extract traffic features such as total vehicles, weighted density, heavy vehicle ratio, and contextual inputs like time of day and road condition.

+These features are used to train a Random Forest or KNN model, which predicts traffic level as Low, Medium, or High.

+The predicted level is then used to allocate adaptive signal timing for each road.
+We also compare this ML-based decision with a rule-based congestion method and display evaluation metrics like accuracy and confusion matrix.
+The system also shows processed videos with bounding boxes for visual verification."

 ## 17. File Map